-Grammar is the structure of a language, the way words work together.
-In the English grammar lessons in this section, we will look at English Parts of Speech (nouns, verbs, adjectives, etc.), as well as English Nouns, English Pronouns, and English Verbs for more detail.
+Grammar is the structure of a language: the way words work together.
+In this section, we will look at English grammar lessons on English Parts of Speech (nouns, verbs, adjectives, etc.).
+English Nouns, English Pronouns, and English Verbs give more detailed explanations.

-English verbs (especially the pst tenses) take extra time.
-There are so many related tenses and modal verbs, each changing the meaning of a sentence.
+Learning English verbs (especially the past tenses) takes time!
+There are so many related tenses and modal verbs, and each changes the meaning of a sentence.
 There are also many irregular verbs in the past tense.
 At least English verb conjugations are simple compared to many languages.

 Thus, for example, the five forms of the verb to live are: